Consumer medicine information

 Renal impairment.

 Renal impairment had no effect on the pharmacokinetics of pegcetacoplan; therefore, dose adjustment of Empaveli in patients with renal impairment is not necessary (see Section 5.2 Pharmacokinetic Properties).
-There are no data available for the use of pegcetacoplan in patients with end-stage renal disease requiring haemodialysis.
+There are no data available for the use of pegcetacoplan in patients with end-stage renal disease requiring dialysis.

 Hepatic impairment.